silvanohirtie/discord-email-bombing/README.md

     }
 ```
 ##  Credits and info
-All the informations about the bot:
+All the information about the bot and the developers.
 ```javascript
     if(command === "info") { //Please do not edit this
       msg.channel.send({embed: {